worldamazing/plan/docs/overview.md

 > Justice is not exile.
 It’s structure that can be restored.
 > Justice is not punishment.
 It’s the return of alignment.**

-This is what justice looks like—when hierarchy ends, and healing begins.
+This is what justice looks like when hierarchy ends, and healing begins.

+### Moving Beyond Justice
+Ultimately, the World Amazing Plan envisions a future where the concept of justice as we know it fades into the background.
+In its place, we find a world where harm is rare, accountability is natural, and communities are spaces of mutual care and support.

+> Justice becomes less about addressing harm and more about fostering the conditions for universal well-being.

 ## 🏛 Governance: The End of Rulers, The Rise of Structure